NEARCTIC (NORTH AMERICAN)

 Distribution of Nearctic Broadleaf Forest By (credit to - Terpsichores - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=22441317)

-In Autumn (or known in North America as Fall), the leaves start to lose their green colour producing chlorophyll, and the other anthocyanin and carotenoid pigments are revealed in the weeks before the leaves go brown, die and fall off.
-During this time of the year, the forests turn various reds and oranges, and the tourism to appreciate this is known as 'leaf peeping'.
+While the conifers of colder climes maintain their 'needle' leaves, many broadleaf flowering trees drop their leaves to deal with the dry cold winters.
+In Autumn (known in North America as 'Fall'), the leaves start to lose their green colour producing chlorophyll, and the other anthocyanin and carotenoid pigments are revealed in the weeks before the leaves go brown, die and fall off.
+During this time of the year, the forests turn various reds and oranges.
+The tourism to appreciate this beautiful phenomena is known as 'leaf peeping'.

 (Bonaventure Island, Canada)